ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/4_development_environment.md

 # Development environment

 The original application uses GNU Compiler Collection ([GCC](https://gcc.gnu.org/)) so we want to create a development environment with this compiler and with the same version (when possible).
-For convenience and to be able to run on `x86_64`, we'll use a container for our development environments.
-This will allow us to compile and run the ported application using a `aarch64` container on our `x86_64` machine.
+To migrate the application to `aarch64`, we are going to use the same `x86_64` machine we used to run the application.
+We'll use a `aarch64` container for our development environment which will allow us to compile and run the ported application on our `x86_64` machine.

 See [Docker Engine](https://learn.arm.com/install-guides/docker/docker-engine/) for instructions how to install Docker in your Linux environment.